djouallah/Testing_BI_Engine/README.md

 # PowerBI Datamart

-it is the esiest to setup, loading data uses only GUI, I love it, but it is a read only DB, you can can't delete rows etc
+it is the easiest to setup, loading data uses only GUI, I love it, but it is a read only DB, you can can't delete rows etc

+#Apache Spark

+added Pyspark, just for fun, all I can say, it is really slow in a single node system